wso2/product-microgateway/integration/test-integration/readme.md

    </test>
    ```

-## How to Test with a new API-M instance
+## Withapim Mode - How to Test with a new API-M instance
 NOTE: Not encouraged at all
 1. Create a class similar to `org.wso2.choreo.connect.tests.setup.withapim.ApimStartupExecutor` and add a
    `beforeSuite` methods that starts the apim instance.
 (Don't have to write a new "shutdownExecuter",